-By mid 2021, independent assessments will be part of the access process.
+On introduction, independent assessments will form part of the access process.

-Once you have submitted your access request form, we will review it to see if you meet the age, residency and permanent criteria to access the NDIS.
+After you submit your access request form, we will review it to see if you meet the age, residency and permanent criteria to access the NDIS.

 If you meet the basic access criteria, we’ll refer you to an independent assessor in your area, who will work with you to arrange a time for your assessment.